cirocosta/docs-tap/scc/building-from-source.md

      15 + |      url: https://github.com/sample-accelerators/tanzu-java-web-app
 ```

-> Note: the Git repository URL **must** include the scheme (`http://`,
+> **Note:** the Git repository URL must include the scheme (`http://`,
 `https://`, or `ssh://`).

 ### Private git repository

-To fetch source code from a repository that requires credentials to be
+To fetch source code from a repository that requires credentials, one must
-presented, one must provide those via a Kubernetes Secret object that's
+provide those via a Kubernetes Secret object that's referenced by the
-referenced by the `GitRepostiory` object created for that Workload (see [how it
+`GitRepostiory` object created for that Workload (see [how it
 works](#how-it-works) to know more about the underlying process of detecting
 changes to the repository).